WallStreetMojo

 Let’s understand the concept of Operating Income calculation with the help of a few examples:

 ABC limited is in the business of making customized gifts.
 The company reported total sales of $4200 during the year ended Dec 2018.
-Out of the total sales, $200 was returned to the company on account of defects.
-The company incurred the cost of goods sold amounting to $3000 during the year in the manufacturing of customized gifts.
+Out of the total sales, $200 was returned to the company because of defects.
+The company incurred the cost of goods sold amounting to $3000 during the year in manufacturing customized gifts.

 Following are the expenses incurred by the company during the year: